suno-ai/bark/README.md

 ## 🎧 Suno Studio (Early Access)

-We’re developing a web interface for our models, including Bark.
+We’re developing a playground for our models, including Bark.

-You can sign up for early access [here](https://3os84zs17th.typeform.com/suno-studio).
+If you are interested, you can sign up for early access [here](https://3os84zs17th.typeform.com/suno-studio).